Chart Color Schemes

 Sandgate is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Sandgate's population is estimated at around 5039 as of Nov 2025.
-This reflects an increase of 113 people (2.3%) since the 2021 Census, which reported a population of 4926 people.
-The change is inferred from the resident population of 5033, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1609 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 59.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of Sandgate (Qld) is estimated at around 5,042 people.
+This reflects an increase since the 2021 Census, which reported a population of 4,926 people.
+The estimated resident population stands at 5,033 as of June 2024, with an additional 12 validated new addresses since the Census date contributing to this figure.
+This results in a population density ratio of 1,610 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
+Overseas migration accounted for approximately 59% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, lower quartile growth of national areas is anticipated, with the Sandgate (Qld) statistical area (Lv2) expected to grow by 83 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Looking ahead, demographic trends suggest lower quartile growth of national areas.
+The suburb of Sandgate (Qld) is expected to grow by 81 persons to reach a population of approximately 5,123 by the year 2041, reflecting an increase of around 0.9% over the 17-year period.

 Frequently Asked Questions - Population